Microneedles: Transdermal drug delivery

 The most abundant transdermal drug administration route currently is via hypodermic needles, transdermal patches, and topical creams.
 However, these routes have limited therapeutic effects because stratum corneum serves as a barrier that reduces the entry of drug molecules into the systemic circulation and target tissues.
 The invention of MNs have retained the benefits of both hypodermic needles and transdermal patches while minimizing their cons.

 Compared to hypodermic needles, MNs provide a pain-free administration.
 MNs are able to penetrate through the epidermis, but not any deeper to compress on nerve-ends to produce pain responses.
-The superficial penetration also lessen the infection risk.
+The superficial penetration also lessens the infection risk.

 Compared to transdermal patches, MNs are proven to be effective in producing micropores on the epidermis.
 The micropores facilitate the absorption of large molecules, like calcein and insulin, by 4 times via in-vitro skin models.
 In addition, MNs' direct drug delivery to systemic circulation avoided the first-pass effect in the liver.
 Significantly increasing the drug bioavailability, and the fast absorption into the systemic circulation also allowed a fast onset of action.
 Therefore, MNs could benefit diabetes treatment as common oral delivery would lead to a significant loss of insulin from degradation in the liver (first-pass effect) and insulin molecules are too large to be absorbed using common transdermal patches.

 Furthermore, the high precision of MNs also allows drug reaching to localized tissues precisely, for instance, intradermal layers for cancer or the eye for ophthalmic disorder.